Towards Generalization and Simplicity in Continuous Control: Introduction

-This work does not attempt to provide a definitive answer in terms of the ideal architecture choice for control.
-Rather, the results herein suggest that the current set of benchmark tasks are insufficient to provide insights to this question.
-In addition, this work suggests that a rethinking about the problem setting is required to understand robustness and generalization capabilities, as well as potential application in robotics.
-As a first step towards this goal, this work considers interactive variants of the tasks in the gym suite.
-Here, at test time, a user is allowed to interactively apply perturbations such as pushing or rotating the agent.
-The agent should be able to recover from these perturbations and succeed in its objective.
-We emphasize that these interactive tasks are not an ultimate test for generalization capability, but rather a step towards this goal.
+Overall, we note that this work does not attempt to provide a definitive answer in terms of the ideal architecture choice for control.
+Rather, the results in this work suggest that the current set of benchmark tasks are insufficient to provide insights to this question.
+We further note that as the research field progresses, it is imperative to revisit these questions to make well calibrated progress.

-Ideally, a controlled scientific study would seek to isolate the challenges related to architecture, task design, and training method for separate study.
-In practice, this is not feasible as the results are coupled with the training methods (and there is little understanding of this interplay).
-For simplicity, this work utilizes a straightforward natural policy gradient method with normalized stepsize, which is closely related to the TRPO method \cite{Schulman15}.